-Name Description on Server Roles • Roles for this server The option to select the role of a server.
-Storage When you select this role, Messaging: only Disables the AxC IP address field and displays the 127.0.0.1 default IP address for the storage role in the field.
-Disables the Distributed Cache (ADCS) fields and displays the default values in the fields.
-Deletes all application roles associated with the server when you restart Messaging.
-When you select a storage-only role for the server, SMI does not display the following pages, which are specific to the application role: Server Information: Voice Channels (Application), and Cache Statistics (Application) Server Settings (Application); Dial Rules, Cluster, System Parameters, Languages, and Log Configuration Telephony Settings: Telephony Integration
+Name Description Server Roles Roles for this server The option to select the role of a server.
+Roles for this server Storage only • Disables the AxC IP addres and displays the 127.0.0.1 address for the storage rol field. • Disables the Distributed (ADCS) fields and displays default values in the fields. • Deletes all application role associated with the server restart Messaging.
+When you select a storage-of the server, SMI does not displayed. ess field default IP e in the Cache s the s when you only role for play the following pages, which are s the application role: pecific to Server Information: Voice ( (Application), and Cache S (Application) Server Settings (Application Rules, Cluster, System Pa Languages, and Log Confi rameters, Telephony Settings: Telephony Settings: Telephony hony